deltachat/deltachat-pages/ca/help.md

 so that an inactive Delta Chat app can fetch messages in the background and show notifications on a user's phone if needed.

-Push Notifications work with all [chatmail](https://delta.chat/chatmail) servers on
+Les Notificacions Push funcionen amb tots els servidors de [chatmail](https://delta.chat/chatmail) activats

 - iOS devices, by integrating with Apple Push services.